ISSA Nutritionist Study Guide

 Gas exchange is vital for cellular metabolism.

-Both inhalation and exhalation are controlled by the autonomic nervous system and occur every 3 – 5 seconds when an adult human is at resting levels.
+The autonomic nervous system controls both inhalation and exhalation, which occur every 3 โ 5 seconds when an adult human is at resting levels.

 Ventilation processes will become quicker when the energy needs for the body are increased.